VijaikumarSVK/VijaikumarSVK.github.io/_posts/2024-03-25-Tableau_HR_Dashboard.md

 The summary view of the dashboard will be structured into three primary sections: Overview, Demographics, and Income Analysis.
 Each section will be designed to provide key insights at a glance.

 #### Overview
-TThis section aims to provide a comprehensive overview of the company's key HR metrics.
+This section aims to provide a comprehensive overview of the company's key HR metrics.
 I have designed it to offer insights into the workforce composition and distribution at a glance.
 The section encompasses the following aspects:

 1. **Employee Headcount:**  A clear presentation of the total number of hired, active, and terminated employees, providing a snapshot of the current workforce size and turnover.